swak/8th-ndn-hackathon.github.io/index.md

 We encourage projects that:

- - directly address NDN research needs,
+ - Directly address NDN research needs,
- - create new NDN tools or modify existing tools,
+ - Create new NDN tools or modify existing tools,
- - create or improve documentation and how-to guides.
+ - Create or improve documentation and how-to guides.

 ## Hackathon Awards